miguoliang/old_blog/code/_posts/2019-11-7-how-to-make-an-infinite-carousel-with-animation-css.md

 ## Introduction

-A carousel has almost been a neccessary widget on the website homepage, and it always be placed on the top, and it always be big enought.
-A carousel is used to present the most important topics at the best position of the page.
+A carousel has almost been a necessary widget on the website homepage, and it always is placed on the top, and it still is big enough.
+A carousel is used to present the essential topics in the best position of the page.

-Bootstrap has a carousel control, but you must import many files for this widget, so it must not be a good choice for simple site.
-And Bootstrap may be confict with the existing CSS framework, because Bootstrap will reboot tags default styles to support its own logics.
+Bootstrap has a carousel control, but you must import many files for this widget, so it must not be the right choice for a simple site.
+Bootstrap may be a conflict with the existing CSS framework because Bootstrap will reboot tags default styles to support its logic.

-So writing a simple and useful enough carousel is good for some scensories, that is why I write this article.
+So writing a useful and straightforward enough carousel is suitable for some cases, that is why I write this article.

-In this article, you will be clear that how to make a simplest carousel with pure javascript, and how to control the animation with animation.css.
+In this article, you will be apparent how to make the simplest carousel with pure javascript and how to control the animation with animation.css.

-You will build a demo website by Jekyll, because you can debug your static website easily.
+You will build a demo website by Jekyll because you can debug your static website easily.

 ## What is Animation.css